To opt out of Teamsters 100 dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-Teamsters 100 is the designated union for many who work for public entities in Ohio including Hamilton County, Bright School, Licking County, Cincinnati and other local governments.
+Teamsters 100 is the designated union for thousands who work for public entities in Ohio including Hamilton County, Bright School, Licking County, Cincinnati and other local governments.

 For years, public employees in Ohio have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).